The DDH 280 Story

 The Story of the DDH 280 Program

-An Overview Assembled from Many Sources, initiated for CANDIB
+An Overview Assembled from Many Sources by the late Douglas Hearnshaw

-The building of the DDH 280 destroyers for the Royal Canadian Navy spanned the period 1964 to 1973, when the last of the 4 ships was commissioned, and involved two major Canadian shipyards on the St. Lawrence River and a number of key subcontractors.
-The chief players were the DND as preliminary designers and owners, the DSS as government contracting agent, Marine Industries Ltd. as the lead yard shipbuilder and Davie Shipbuilding Company as follow yard shipbuilder.
-The Design subcontractor to the lead yard was the Naval Central Drawing Office, a facility located in Montreal at the plant of Canadian Vickers Ltd. The gas turbine main machinery subcontractor was United Aircraft of Canada Limited.
+Preamble: The building of the DDH 280 destroyers for the Royal Canadian Navy spanned the period 1964 to 1973, when the last of the 4 ships was commissioned, and involved two major Canadian shipyards on the St. Lawrence River and a number of key sub-contractors.
+The chief players were the Department of National Defence as preliminary designers and owners, the Department of Supply and Services as government contracting agent, Marine Industries Ltd. as the Lead Yard shipbuilder and Davie Shipbuilding Company as Follow Yard shipbuilder.
+The Design sub-contractor to the Lead Yard was the Naval Central Drawing Office (NCDO), a facility located in Montreal at the plant of Canadian Vickers Ltd. The gas turbine main machinery sub-contractor was United Aircraft of Canada Limited located in Longeuil, Québec.

 This presentation is intended to define the participants in the program, to describe their interrelationships and tell a brief story of how the DDH 280 Destroyer Program developed and successfully achieved its goals by producing four helicopter carrying destroyers, known as the Tribal Class, for the Royal Canadian Navy.